firefly-cpp/NiaAML/README.md

 ## Optimization Process And Parameter Tuning

 In NiaAML there are two types of optimization.
-Goal of the first type is to find an optimal set of components (feature selection algorithm, feature transformation algorithm and classifier).
-The next step is to find optimal parameters for the selected set of components and that is the goal of the second type of optimization.
+The goal of the first type is to find an optimal set of components (feature selection algorithm, feature transformation algorithm and classifier).
+The next step is to find optimal parameters for the selected set of components, and that is the goal of the second type of optimization.
 Each component has an attribute `_params`, which is a dictionary of parameters and their possible values.

 ```python
 self._params = dict(